Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Lifelong Anomaly Detection: Scenarios and evaluation protocols

-However, the notion of a task in anomaly detection clearly differs from this definition since we usually deal with two classes: normal and anomaly.
+The notion of a task in anomaly detection clearly differs from the conventionally adopted definition in image classification since we usually deal with two classes: normal and anomaly.
 Tasks in this context represent various aspects of the normal class, which is expected to evolve over time.
-Moreover, the normal class may also change its role depending on the context, i.e., what is normal in one context, can be anomalous in another, further increasing the complexity of the problem.
-To differentiate our setting, we define a self-consistent behavior of the normal class, alongside the specific anomalies occurring with it, as a \textit{concept}.
+Moreover, the normal class may also change its role depending on the context, i.e., what is normal in one context can be anomalous in another, further increasing the complexity of the problem.
+To differentiate lifelong anomaly detection setting, we define a self-consistent behavior\footnote{A behavior could correspond to a new distribution, change of a performed activity, or a new state of the environment, depending on the specific analytical context considered.} of the normal class, alongside the specific anomalies occurring with it, as a \textit{concept}.

 For instance, in monitoring human conditions to detect harmful states, the entire normal class can be thought of as a set of concepts: resting, jogging, and eating, all presenting different characteristics.
-In lifelong anomaly detection, multiple consistent behaviors of the normal class are presented over time instead of new classes as in class and task-incremental scenarios, and we are focused on the evolution of a single normal class, instead of the evolution of all classes as in domain-incremental scenarios.
-Therefore, to deal with the inadequacy of lifelong image classification scenarios in the context of anomaly detection, we define distinctive scenarios for this setting.
+In lifelong anomaly detection, multiple consistent behaviors of the normal class are presented over time instead of new classes as in class and task-incremental scenarios, and we are focused on the evolution of a single normal class instead of the evolution of all classes as in domain-incremental scenarios. {For example, a high heart rate can be considered an anomaly in resting conditions but is expected during jogging, and therefore it does not represent an anomaly in this context.} Therefore, to deal with the inadequacy of lifelong image classification scenarios in the context of anomaly detection, we define distinctive scenarios for this setting.
 Following the example of anomaly detection in human conditions, \textit{concept identifiers} define a consistent behavior of the normal class (a specific activity), whereas \textit{concept boundaries} represent explicit information on whether the currently analyzed concept (a specific activity) has changed.
 Concept identifiers and concept boundaries may correspond to task labels and task boundaries, respectively, in lifelong image classification.

 Based on this consideration, we identify the following learning scenarios in increasing order of complexity: \begin{itemize} \item{\textit{Concept-aware}: Known concept identifier and concept boundaries. } \item{\textit{Concept-incremental}: Unknown concept identifier but known concept boundaries}. \item{\textit{Concept-agnostic}: Unknown concept identifier and concept boundaries} \end{itemize}